Mass Audubon White-Tailed Deer Management Plan FAQs

 When will hunting occur?

+By state law, hunting is not permitted on Sundays.
 Archery is the only form of hunting permitted at Moose Hill and Ipswich River.
-All forms of hunting will be permitted at Sesachacha Heathlands in accordance with all applicable state regulations.
-The 2018 archery season for eastern Massachusetts (zones 10-14), is October 1–December 31; shotgun season is November 26–December 8; primitive firearms season is December 10–December 31.
-Within that season, hunting is allowed from ½ hour before sunrise to ½ hour after sunset.
-By state law, hunting is not permitted on Sundays.
+All forms of hunting will be permitted at Daniel Webster and Sesachacha Heathlands in accordance with all applicable state regulations.
+The 2019 archery season for eastern Massachusetts (zones 10-14) is October 7–November 30; shotgun season is December 2–14; primitive firearms season is December 16–31.
+Archery hunting is permitted during shotgun and primitive firearms seasons.
+Within those dates, hunting is allowed from 1/2 hour before sunrise to 1/2 hour after sunset.

 How can you allow hunting on a wildlife sanctuary?

-We take very seriously our obligation to care for land in a way that maintains thriving and sustainable habitats for a full variety of native species.
+We care for land in a way that maintains thriving and sustainable habitats for a full variety of native species.
 Deer browse is severely reducing habitat for native plants, birds, and other animal species on some of our properties.

 Do other conservation groups in Massachusetts permit hunting?